Watch this silent, 8 second video excerpt from John Hess’ awesome Filmmaker IQ series.

 - That the 3 shots you saw happened sequentially.
 We assume we are watching things as they happened.
 Why?

 - That the man is reacting to the gun.
-Perhaps he is watching a woman across the room trip and try to prevent the spilling of a bowl of pasta.
+Perhaps he is watching a woman across the room trip, and she is try to prevent spilling a bowl of pasta.

 - That something happened before this scene with the man and the attacker.

 We could go on, but what is extraordinary about this video (and as we will see, any video that features editing) is that the sequence of shots generated ideas and feelings in your heart and/or mind and you didn’t question how it did so.

 Let’s do it again.

 You’re likely more aware now of your thoughts and feelings, but isn’t it interesting that the EXACT SAME CLIPS, REORDERED, can create an opposite story?
 More accurately you created an opposite story in your interpretation of the clips.

 All of this is happening on a pre-conscious level.
 You did not reason your way through the 10 seconds —

 I see a man.
 He looks afraid.
 He likely is afraid.
 I now see a gun.
 It seems spatially oriented toward the man.
 He is reacting to the gun.
 He is afraid of the gun. etc.

 By constant exposure to moving images, we have been trained to intuitively understand the operation of film and video.
 (Though I even wonder if one who had never seen an edited film, would correctly process a scene when seeing it for the first time.)
 When an edit occurs, we understand there is a connection between the shot that comes first and the shot that follows.
 Though it may be more accurate to say we feel a connection between the shots.
 In the viewing of a film, we are not building an argument, but being guided, even manipulated, on an emotional journey.
 When editing is done well (and all the other elements of production are working), we are guided right along with the intention of the filmmaker.